How long does alcohol stay in your system?

 Alcohol is the most common drug consumed in modern day.
 The use of alcohol pre-dates literature and has been used throughout the years in many different ways.

-From religious ceremonies to social activities its use is widely acceptable and remains a large part of popular culture.
+From religious ceremonies to social activities its use is widely acceptable and remains a large part of pop culture, although alcohol poisoning has become a great concern as well.

 Consumed in moderation alcohol can create feelings of relaxation, well-being, happiness and joy.

 It is important to know how long alcohol remains in the system for numerous reasons.
-As having alcohol in the body can inhibit movement or the ability to carry out practical tasks.
+As having a high blood alcohol concentration affects your functioning and decision making.
+Alcohol impairs your reasoning as well.

-And in some cases, penalties can occur such as arrests and job losses to those who have consumed the drug.
+In some cases, penalties can occur such as arrests and job losses for anyone whose blood detect alcohol use.

-The body metabolises alcohol i.e. breaks it down at different rates and the rates and contributing factors to the length of time it takes to stay in your system will differ.
+The body's alcohol metabolism and how the body processes alcohol takes different rates and the contributing factors to the length of time it takes to stay in your system will differ, plus the amount of alcohol abuse your body has experienced.

-The factors contributing to the break-down of alcohol are:
+The factors contributing to how the body processes alcohol will include;

 - Food consumed